 The new front end and other changes to the ’68 were an unfortunate development, as this was anything but an organic aspect of the original design.
 The Toronado, which shared much of its body with the Riviera, also had a similarly-painful loop-bumperectomy.

 The 1970 version had a most unfortunate chrome spear on its side, as well as other “Broughamizations” that seemed designed to take it in the direction of the yet-to-come 1971 Eldorado.
 Fortunately, a GS version without that, and without a vinyl top still had some of the old magic.
 But it was fading fast.
 As were its sales, which were off some 30% from 1969.

 Buick and Mitchell clearly hoped to recapture some of the Riviera’s magic in 1971.
 But it turned out to be a challenging task.

-According to several sources, Don Deharsh (sp?)came up with a 3/8 scale model in the secret back-room Studio X that Mitchell really took a shine too, as it clearly evokes some of these classic French cars along with a Sting Ray fastback.
+According to several sources, Don DaHarsh came up with a 3/8 scale model in the secret back-room Studio X that Mitchell really took a shine too, as it clearly evoked some of these classic French cars along with a Sting Ray fastback.
 There are no known images of that model, but there is this sketch by GM designer John Houlihan made in 2000 from memory.

-The next step was the transformation into a more workable design by the Buick Advanced studio, led by Jerry Hirschberg.
+The next step was the transformation into a more workable design by the Buick Advanced Studio, led by Jerry Hirshberg.
 John Houlihan drew many of the key renderings that were considered; these are clearly the ones that reflect the final design direction.